gbusto/omnilaunch/registry/meshcoder/README.md

 - `output.glb` - 3D model (view in Babylon.js, Three.js, etc.)
 - `output.obj` - Also exports OBJ format

-**Note**: The script automatically corrects orientation (converts to Y-up) since MeshCoder's output is oriented incorrectly by default.
-If you want the original orientation for some reason, add `--no-yup`.

 ### Option 2: Interactive Blender GUI

 ```bash